YohananTzeviyah/LibreMaple-Client/README.md

 ## Compiler

-LibreMaple is built against the latest version of [Clang](http://clang.llvm.org/) (5.0.X as of this writing), again for cross-platform considerations and efficiency.
-[The GCC](https://gcc.gnu.org/) is another excellent choice, especially for those on Unix-like operating systems, but it is not officially supported by LibreMaple.
+LibreMaple is built against the latest version of [Clang](http://clang.llvm.org/) (6.0.X as of this writing), again for cross-platform considerations and efficiency.
+[The GCC](https://gcc.gnu.org/) (version 7.3.X as of this writing) is another excellent choice, especially for those on GNU+Linux operating systems (or other OSs which default to GCC), but GCC is **not** officially supported by LibreMaple.

 That being said, don't be shy to file issues involving GCC or to make PRs to improve ease of use/compatibility with it.